 Large self-supervised (pre-trained) models (such as Large Language Models or LLMs) have transformed various data-driven fields, such as natural language processing (NLP).
 This advanced course aims to provide a holistic view of the issues related to these models.
 The class will mainly involve reading and discussing recent papers in the field.

-Note: The course is different from 601.471/671 (offered in the spring semesters) which is focused on building the foundations for self-supervised models.
+Note: The course is different from (more advanced than) 601.471/671 (offered in the spring semesters) which is focused on building the foundational concepts.

 Prerequisites: Natural Language Processing (CS 465/665), NLP: Self-Supervised Models (CS 471/671), or instructor consent.